theayoad/RoboND-Perception-Project/README.md

 ```

 #### RANSAC Plane Fitting (dist=.01)
 * The pcl.Segmentation class runs sample consensus methods and models.
-Specifically, the RANSAC algorithm involves iterated hypothesis and verification of point cloud data: a hypothetical shape of the specified model (pcl.SACMODEL_PLANE) is generated  by selecting a minimal subset of n-points at random and evaluating the corresponding shape to model fit.
-The images below the result of plane fitting: points that correspond to plane (inliers) are extracted to yield point cloud of table and points that do not correspond to plane (outliers) are extracted to yield point cloud of tabletop objects.
+Specifically, the RANSAC algorithm involves iterated hypothesis and verification of point cloud data: a hypothetical shape of the specified model (i.e pcl.SACMODEL_PLANE) is generated  by selecting a minimal subset of n-points at random and evaluating the corresponding shape to model fit.
+The images below the result of plane fitting:
+* Points that correspond to plane (inliers) are extracted to yield point cloud of table
+* Points that do not correspond to plane (outliers) are extracted to yield point cloud of tabletop objects.

 <p align="center"> <img src="./output/world1_cloud_table.png"> </p>
 <p align="center"> <img src="./output/world1_cloud_objects.png"> </p>